Batman.Object

 accessor([keys...], objectOrFunction)

-for the details surrounding accessors.test 'accessor can be called on an instance of Batman.Object to define an accessor just on that instance', -> class Post extends Batman.Object @accessor 'summary', -> @get('body').slice(0, 10) + "..." post = new Post(body: "Why Batman is Useful: A lengthy post on an important subject") equal post.get('summary'), "Why Batman..." post.accessor('longSummary', -> @get('body').slice(0, 20) + "...") # "Instance level accessor defines accessors just for that instance" equal post.get('longSummary'), "Why Batman is Useful..." test 'defining an accessor on an instance does not affect the other instances', -> class Post extends Batman.Object post = new Post(body: "Why Batman is Useful: A lengthy post on an important subject") otherPost = new Post(body: "Why State Machines Are Useful: Another lengthy post") post.accessor 'longSummary', -> @get('body').slice(0, 20) + "..." equal post.get('longSummary'), "Why Batman is Useful..." equal otherPost.get('longSummary'), undefined
+accessordefines an accessor on one instance of an object instead of on all instances like the class level@accessor.
+See@accessorfor the details surrounding accessors.test 'accessor can be called on an instance of Batman.Object to define an accessor just on that instance', -> class Post extends Batman.Object @accessor 'summary', -> @get('body').slice(0, 10) + "..." post = new Post(body: "Why Batman is Useful: A lengthy post on an important subject") equal post.get('summary'), "Why Batman..." post.accessor('longSummary', -> @get('body').slice(0, 20) + "...") # "Instance level accessor defines accessors just for that instance" equal post.get('longSummary'), "Why Batman is Useful..." test 'defining an accessor on an instance does not affect the other instances', -> class Post extends Batman.Object post = new Post(body: "Why Batman is Useful: A lengthy post on an important subject") otherPost = new Post(body: "Why State Machines Are Useful: Another lengthy post") post.accessor 'longSummary', -> @get('body').slice(0, 20) + "..." equal post.get('longSummary'), "Why Batman is Useful..." equal otherPost.get('longSummary'), undefined -

 mixin(objects...) : this

-function.test 'mixin on an instance applies the keys from the mixed in object to the instance', -> class Snake extends Batman.Object snake = new Snake() snake.mixin {canSlither: true}, {canHiss: true} ok snake.get('canSlither') ok snake.get('canHiss')
+Batman.mixinhelper is used, mixin functionality like usingsetto apply properties and callinginitializefunctions is included in the instance levelmixinfunction.test 'mixin on an instance applies the keys from the mixed in object to the instance', -> class Snake extends Batman.Object snake = new Snake() snake.mixin {canSlither: true}, {canHiss: true} ok snake.get('canSlither') ok snake.get('canHiss') -

 Batman.Observable